 This post on my experience of a traumatic birth was first written in August 2015 but I wanted to re-share it as thousands of women have read this and contacted me to say it’s helped them.

-…My eldest son Oliver is now 7, my bambi eyed firstborn son, a boy that if I’m honest, I only got to properly go to enjoy when he turned 10 months old.
+…My eldest son Oliver is now 5, my bambi-eyed firstborn son, a boy that if I’m honest, I only got to properly go to enjoy when he turned 10 months old.

 I had a traumatic birth post induction and a crash section, or emergency as it’s more commonly known although ‘crash’ is far more accurate-that manic rush to theatre in deep panic, the not knowing, the overwhelming sense of, ‘this isn’t how it was meant to be’, the loss of control, the trauma… The pain, physical and emotional, the speed and then relief.
 For some.

-It took me five years from starting my blog to finally find the courage to write about my experience of birth trauma, to be able to process and share the pain from a place of renewed strength and understanding.
+It has taken me five years from starting my blog to finally find the courage to write about my experience of birth trauma, to be able to process and share the pain from a place of renewed strength and understanding.

 I was diagnosed with the pregnancy liver condition ICP at 8 months pregnant, a mostly baffling pregnancy condition in dire need of further research, which meant constant blood tests, ambiguous advice and overwhelming worry towards the end of my pregnancy.

 Healing of trauma arose with a house move closer to my family, starting my blog Honest Mum and CBT (Cognitive Behavioural Therapy) which helped me regain control and happiness once more.
 The calm pregnancy and birth of my second son inevitably helped heal me too yet sometimes even now, I catch myself watching Oliver asleep, his spidery lashes fluttering with every breath, and I weep for that lost time.
 Of feeling like I was drowning at his birth, rather than the movie like promise of motherhood I’d been fed my whole life.